 The results of CBD model and Gompertz model require further attention, especially for the combination of CBD model and Gompertz model.
-For this treatment combination, the transition age is 65 in the case of U.S. data and is 98 in the case of Taiwan data (and some of Japan data).
-This indicates that the Gompertz model has better fits than the CBD model in the case of American elderly, but the CBD model fits better than the Gompertz model in the case of Taiwanese elderly (i.e., we don't need to consider the Gompertz model).
-Since the CBD and Gompertz models are designed to model the elderly's mortality rates, our results imply that the fitting performance of elderly mortality models is likely to be data dependent, which is mentioned in the previous studies (e.g., Wang et al., 2016).
-The combination of CBD and the Coale-Kisker model also reveals similar pattern regarding to the determination of the transition age.
+For this treatment combination, the transition age is 65 years in the case of U.S. data and is 98 years in the case of Taiwan data (and some of the Japan data).
+This indicates that the Gompertz model has better fit than the CBD model in the case of American elderly persons, but the CBD model fits better than the Gompertz model in the case of Taiwanese elderly persons (i.e., there is no need to consider the Gompertz model).
+Since the CBD and Gompertz models are designed to model the elderly's mortality rates, our results imply that the fitting performance of elderly mortality models is likely to be data dependent, which is mentioned in the previous studies (e.g., Wang et al. 2016).
+The combination of CBD and the Coale-Kisker model also reveals similar pattern regarding the determination of the transition age.

-Note that, in addition to applying mortality models directly, we can also check whether the empirical data support using these models.
-As mentioned in the previous section, the ratios of $\ln p{x+1}$ over $\ln p_x$ shall remain fairly constant if the mortality pattern of the observed population follows the Gompertz low.
+Note that in addition to applying mortality models directly, we can also check whether the empirical data support using these models.
+As mentioned in the previous section, the ratios of $\ln p{x+1}$ to $\ln p_x$ should remain fairly constant if the mortality pattern of the observed population follows the Gompertz law.
 The results show that we cannot reject the assumption that the mortality rates of elderly population follow the Gompertz law.
-Yue (2002) proposed using the bootstrap simulation to construct the confidence interval of parameter C and we can use it to verify if the elderly mortality rates follow the Gompertz assumption.
+Yue (2002) proposed using a bootstrap simulation to construct the confidence interval of parameter C, and we can use this to verify whether the elderly mortality rates follow the Gompertz assumption.
 The bootstrap simulation (Appendix A) suggests that the Gompertz model is a feasible assumption for the data from four countries, since the intersections of confidence intervals are not empty.
-We can consider similar tests for other mortality models as part of exploratory data analysis before constructing the synthesis model.
-We will use the empirical data to evaluate the proposed synthesis model in the next section.
+We can consider similar tests for other mortality models as part of the exploratory data analysis before constructing the synthesis model.
+We use the empirical data to evaluate the proposed synthesis model in the next section.

-4.2 Fitting and forecasting results
+4.2.
+Fitting and Forecasting Results

-We can evaluate the performance of mortality models based on the training data (estimation)

-or the testing data (prediction).
+We can evaluate the performance of mortality models based on the training data (estimation) or the testing data (prediction).
 We consider the case of training data first.
-More parameters in the model usually would have smaller estimation error, but there is risk for using too many parameters (i.e., overfitting).
+More parameters in the model usually would have smaller estimation error, but there is risk from using too many parameters (i.e., overfitting).
 Thus, we use the Akaike information criterion (AIC) to evaluate the model fit for the training data.
-AIC was proposed by Akaike (1974) and has been widely used for model selection.
-AIC is defined as:
+The AIC was proposed by Akaike (1973) and has been widely used for model selection.
+It is defined as